 John Elliot

 Following Andromeda, Elliot wrote more one-off plays for the BBC.
-He resigned from the corporation in 1963, though he would later work with them again, producing a concept for the 1965 drama series Mogul (renamed.
-The Troubleshooters from the second series) and writing 29 episodes of the show.
+He resigned from the corporation in 1963, though he would later work with them again, producing a concept for the 1965 drama series Mogul (renamed The Troubleshooters from the second series) and writing 29 episodes of the show.
 The show was a critical success, The Troubleshooters won the TV Producers Guild award in 1966.
 John Elliot won the Shell International Award at the 1971 BAFTAs for “the most effective contribution to the understanding of trade and industry”, and had been nominated for best scriptwriter in 1965, the show itself being nominated for best drama series that same year.

-His other works include programs such as Fall of Eagles and Survival, as well as novels, namely Duel and Blood Upon the Snow.
-He additionally worked with Fred Hoyle to produce novelisations of A For Andromeda and "The Andromeda Breakthrough".
+His other works include programmes such as Rainbow City, Fall of Eagles and The Double Dealers, as well as novels, namely Long River, Duel and Blood Upon the Snow.
+He additionally worked with Fred Hoyle to produce novelisations of A for Andromeda and The Andromeda Breakthrough.

 Biography from the Wikipedia article John Elliot (author).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.